-Celebrating over fifty key songs that make up Grime’s DNA, Jeffrey Boakye explores the meaning of the music and why it has such resonance in the UK.
+Celebrating over sixty key songs that make up Grime’s DNA, Jeffrey Boakye explores the meaning of the music and why it has such resonance in the UK.
 Boakye also examines the representation of masculinity in the music and the media that covers it.

 About the author

 Jeffrey Boakye is a writer, teacher and music enthusiast from Brixton, now living and working in East London.
 He has a particular interest in issues surrounding education, race and popular culture.
 Jeffrey has taught English in London secondary schools and sixth form colleges since 2007.